junian/commons-media/README.md

 Hand-picked Wikimedia Commons SVG files.

-The purpose is to use it in image on GitHub README or blog.
+The purpose is to use it as image on GitHub README or blog.